johnofmars/mm-github-pages-starter/_pages/docs/the_gun.md

 ![Chimera Perks](/assets/images/chimera_perks.png)

-Here's what a swap test with a `Quickdraw` 110rpm vs a non-`Quickdraw` 110rpm Hand Cannon looks like:
+Here's what a swap & ADS test with a `Quickdraw` 110rpm vs a non-`Quickdraw` 110rpm Hand Cannon looks like:
 ![chimera test](/assets/images/chimera_test.png)

 > 27 Handling **Home for the Lost** with `Quickdraw` and a 26 Handling **Crimil's Dagger**.